1. Home: Explore careers

 Career path and progression

-During your first year as a social worker, your employer might offer you professional development, like the Assessed and Supported Year in Employment (ASYE).
+During your first year as a social worker, your employer is likely to offer you professional development, like the Assessed and Supported Year in Employment (ASYE).

 • regular supervision